-- 1. Georgia Southwestern State University is covered by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, which is designed to protect students' rights in regard to education records maintained by the institution.
-Under the Act, students have the following rights: - 1. the right to inspect and review education records maintained by the institution that pertain to you; - 2. the right to challenge the content of records (except grades which can only be challenged through the Grade Appeal Process) on the grounds that they are inaccurate, misleading or a violation of your privacy or other rights; and - 3. the right to control disclosures from your education records with certain exceptions. - 2.
+Georgia Southwestern State University is covered by the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, which is designed to protect students' rights in regard to education records maintained by the institution.
+Under the Act, students have the following rights:

+the right to inspect and review education records maintained by the institution that pertain to you;

+the right to challenge the content of records (except grades which can only be challenged through the Grade Appeal Process) on the grounds that they are inaccurate, misleading or a violation of your privacy or other rights; and the right to control disclosures from your education records with certain exceptions.

 Any student who is or has been in attendance at Georgia Southwestern State University has the right to inspect and review his or her educational records within a reasonable period of time (not to exceed 45 days) after making a written request.
-However, the student shall not have access to: - 1.
-Financial records of parents. - 2.
-Confidential letters of recommendation placed in record prior to January 1, 1975. - 3.
-Letters of recommendation concerning admission, application for employment or honors for which the student has voluntarily signed a waiver. - 3.
+However, the student shall not have access to:

+- Financial records of parents. - Confidential letters of recommendation placed in record prior to January 1, 1975. - Letters of recommendation concerning admission, application for employment or honors for which the student has voluntarily signed a waiver.

 Directory information will be treated as public information and be generally available on all students and former students, at the discretion of the university.
-Directory information includes the student's name; telephone number; major field of study; dates of attendance; degrees, honors and awards received; level, and full or part time status.
-Participation in officially recognized sports; height, age, hometown and general interest items of members of athletic teams is also included in Directory Information. - 4.
+Directory information includes the student's name; official email address; major field of study; dates of attendance; degrees, honors and awards received; level, and full or part time status.
+Participation in officially recognized sports; height, weight, age, hometown and general interest items of members of athletic teams is also included in Directory Information.

 Requests for Education Records should be made in writing to the Registrar, Georgia Southwestern State University.
-"Education Records" means generally any record maintained by or for Georgia Southwestern State University and containing information directly related to the students' academic activities. - 5.
+"Education Records" means generally any record maintained by or for Georgia Southwestern State University and containing information directly related to the students' academic activities.

 Students who challenge the correctness of student educational records shall file a written request for amendment with the Registrar.
 The student shall also present to the Registrar copies of all available evidence relating to the data or material being challenged.
-The

-Registrar shall forward the information to the custodian of the record who will consider the request and shall notify the student in writing within 15 business days whether the request will be granted or denied.
+The Registrar shall forward the information to the custodian of the record who will consider the request and shall notify the student in writing within 15 business days whether the request will be granted or denied.
 During that time, any challenge may be settled informally between the student or the parents of a dependent student and the custodian of the records, in consultation with other appropriate University officials.
 If an agreement is reached it shall be in writing and signed by all parties involved.
 A copy of such agreement will be maintained in the student's record.
 If an agreement is not reached informally or, if the request for amendment is denied, the student shall have the right to challenge through the Grievance Procedure outlined in the Student Handbook.